TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 The Sri Lankan black leopard is believed to be extinct since 2009 as it was not sighted in the jungle.
 The previous last black leopard was recorded in 2009 in Deniyaya and by the time of discovery, it was dead due to the wounds caused by a trap.

 However, the wildlife department has been able to discover a family of a black leopard (Female, male and 2 cubs) on 26th October 2019 during the present island-wide survey on Sri Lankan panther.

-There are 8 leopard species living in the world and the Sri Lankan leopard is one subspecies that has many differences against its counterparts living in other parts of the world.
-Sri Lankan leopard is especial mainly due to its limited population.
-Colour mutation believed to be the reasons for its unique characteristics.
+There are 8 leopard species living in the world and the Sri Lankan leopard is one subspecies that has many differences from its counterparts living in other parts of the world.
+Sri Lankan leopard is special mainly due to its limited population.
+Colour mutation is believed to be the reason for its unique characteristics.

 GAL OYA NATIONAL PARK FOR BEST SRI LANKA WILDLIFE TOUR PACKAGES TO SEE ELEPHANTS

-SRI LANKA WILDLIFE TOURS AT UDAWALAWE NATIONAL PARK TO SEE LARGE GATHERING OF WILD ELEPHANTS
+SRI LANKA WILDLIFE TOURS AT UDAWALAWE NATIONAL PARK TO SEE A LARGE GATHERING OF WILD ELEPHANTS

 Situated 170 km.
 South-East of Colombo the Udawalawe National Park is approximately 30,821 hectares in extent.
 This Park which lies within the Ratnapura and Monaragala Districts acts as the catchment to the Udawalawe Reservoir and is located in the Dry Zone.

 SPOTTING ELEPHANTS ON WILDLIFE SAFARI AT UDAWALAWE NATIONAL PARK